Gleoman/GildedRose-Refactoring-Kata/README.md

 #### Refactor the legacy codebase

 The next stage was refactoring the legacy codebase.
-I changed the update quality method so that it now consists of a case statement, which in turn refers to four private methods dealing with respectively:
+I altered the update quality method so that it now evaluates whether an item falls into the Sulfuras category first.
+If it does so, the method leaves that item alone.
+If it does not, the method then goes on to evaluate whether the item falls into one of the following three remaining categories:

 - Aged Brie
 - Backstage passes
 - Standard stock

-- Quality limits
+If the item does fall into one of those categories a new QualityEvaluator object (which is injected into the GildedRose class) is then called (with the method relevant to that specific item).
+It is the QualityEvaluator object that features the quality logic (so to speak!).

-The majority of the substantive logic has now been taken out of the update quality method and passed into these private methods.
+I also have created two new private methods dealing with quality control (i.e. ensuring that quality does not exceed 50 or dip below 0) and sell_in control (i.e. reducing the sell_in value/date).
+These are both called on a given item after the QualityEvaluator has provided its response

 ---